JetBrains/lincheck/README.md

 * `./gradlew build` on Linux or macOS
 * `gradlew build` on Windows

+in the main directory.

-Some tests detect bugs and fail, so it is expected for the build to fail as well.
+Since the goal of Lincheck is to find bugs, some tests detect bugs and fail, so it is expected for the build to "fail" as well.
-After executing the command, please find the report in `./build/reports/tests/test/index.html`.
+After executing the command, which can take 15-30 minutes, please find the report in `./build/reports/tests/test/index.html` and open it in any browser.

 > This is a standard test execution report by Gradle.
 > Press "Classes" to get a list of all (not only failed) tests.
 > After that, by pressing on the test you want to check, you will obtain the execution times of
 > both _fast_ and _long_ configurations.
 However, if the test has failed, you will see the error information,
 > which includes the Lincheck output.
 In this case, to see the execution time, you need to press "Tests".
+Finally, you can get the output (e.g., error traces in the model checking mode) by clicking on the tests.

-The following tests check correct data structures for evaluating Lincheck's performance and, therefore, should succeed:
+The following tests check correct data structures for evaluating Lincheck's performance, and therefore should succeed:

-* `ConcurrentHashMapTest` (hashtable implementation in the standard Java library)
+* `ConcurrentHashMapTest` (concurrent hash table implementation in the standard Java library)
 * `ConcurrentLinkedQueueTest` (Michael-Scott queue implementation in the standard Java library)
-* `LockFreeTaskQueueTest` (quiescent consistent queue in Kotlin Coroutines internals)
+* `LockFreeTaskQueueTest` (quiescent consistent queue from Kotlin Coroutines internals)
 * `SemaphoreTest` (semaphore implementation for Kotlin Coroutines)

 Other tests should fail; check the build report in `./build/reports/tests/test/index.html`.